Dacen12/CacaoChat-Browser/README.md

 ✅ If you would like to make changes to the client side javascript type `npm run watch` to automatically update the `client.js` file (Actual code for the chatroom)

-✅ And `npm run watchHome` to automatically update changes when you apply new code to `begin.js` (Start screen of the applicaiton)
+✅ And `npm run watchHome` to automatically update changes when you apply new code to `begin.js` (Start screen of the application)

  - - - - -